geco-nhm/nin-qgis-plugin/nin_qgis_plugin/README.md

 - *nin_polygons* layer is set up with unique random color symbology and labeled by the minor type- depending on the selected Major type groups

 ## in case further adaptation of the project is neccessary:
-- users can add additional raster/vector layers using standart procedures in QGIS
+- users can add additional raster/vector layers using standard procedures in QGIS

 ## Exporting the project to Qfield
 5. After project and geopackage were generated, users can transfer the project to [Qfield](https://docs.qfield.org/get-started/tutorials/get-started-qfs/) and hereby to a mobile device / tablet or a field computer